Adriaanse/dd-mapbox/dd-mapbox/README.md

     </style>
 ```

-10. Now that most of the default layout markup from the Vuetify template and the `HelloWorld` component are no longer used, cleanup the project a bit, in the App.Vuew file, clean up the `<script>` section, so that only this remains:
+10. Now that most of the default layout markup from the Vuetify template and the `HelloWorld` component are no longer used, cleanup the project a bit, in the App.Vue file, clean up the `<script>` section, so that only this remains:

 ```
     <script>